Raised Ridge Wrap

 To make your own Raised Ridge Wrap, you will need…

 - Yarn A: 1 skein of Purl Soho’s Sweetgrass, 65% organic cotton and 35% superfine alpaca.
-Each skein is 437 yards; approximately 280 yards required.
+Each skein of this fingering weight yarn is 437 yards; approximately 280 yards required.
 We used Buckwheat Beige.

 - Yarn B: 2 skeins of Purl Soho’s Sweetgrass Fine, 65% organic cotton and 35% superfine alpaca.
 Each skein is 930 yards; approximately 1197 yards required.
 We used Rye Flour.